-Myth #4: Treatment will ruin my sex life
+Myth #4: Will treatment will ruin my sex life?

-The average age of prostate cancer diagnosis is 66 years old, and although it is less common for an individual to be diagnosed before age 65 and older, this certainly still occurs.
-Roughly 9.3% of those with prostate cancer are diagnosed between 45 and 54 years old, and roughly 32.8% are diagnosed between 55 and 64 years old.
-Fewer than 20% of all prostate cancer cases are diagnosed in men over the age of 75, so although prostate cancer is typically found in the second half of life, it is not exclusive to only older men.6,7 Further, younger men who receive a prostate cancer diagnosis can also develop aggressive forms of the condition that are life threatening in the same way older men can.
+The average age of a prostate cancer diagnosis is 66 years old, and although it is less common for an individual to be diagnosed before age 65 and older, this certainly still occurs.
+Roughly 8.7 percent of those with prostate cancer are diagnosed between 45 and 54 years old, and roughly 32.7 percent are diagnosed between 55 and 64 years old.
+Fewer than 20 percent of all prostate cancer cases are diagnosed in men over the age of 75, so although prostate cancer is typically found in the second half of life, it is not exclusive to only older men.6,7 Further, younger men who receive a prostate cancer diagnosis can also develop aggressive forms of the condition that are life-threatening in the same way older men can.